-To a large extent, the Corporation's cash flows are dependent upon the parties to the various agreements relating to the Power Facilities fulfilling their contractual obligations, particularly the IESO and NSPI under various PPAs, Millar Western under its wood waste supply agreement for the Whitecourt Biomass Facility and the various parties providing O&M services to various Power Facilities.
+To a large extent, the Corporation's cash flows are dependent upon the parties to the various agreements relating to the Power Facilities fulfilling their contractual obligations, such as the third parties under various long-term PPAs, Millar Western under its wood waste supply agreement for the Whitecourt Biomass Facility and the various parties providing O&M services to various Power Facilities.
 As such, there is the risk of the inability or failure by any such party to meet its contractual commitments.

-The Corporation has entered into, and expects to enter into additional, purchase orders with third party suppliers for components and agreements with third party providers for services for the Wind Development Projects and Solar Development Project and various Power Facilities.
-Failure of any supplier or service provider to meet its commitments could result in delays in construction or issues with operations, an increase costs for the respective Wind Development Projects or Solar Development Project or various Power Facilities, and a failure by the Corporation to comply with its obligations under certain PPAs leading to potential defaults under such PPAs.
-The current COVID-19 coronavirus pandemic could result in meaningful delays in the supply of third party equipment and services.
+The Corporation has entered into, and expects to enter into additional, purchase orders with third party suppliers for components and agreements with third party providers for services for the Development Projects and various Power Facilities.
+Failure of any supplier or service provider to meet its commitments could result in delays in construction or issues with operations, an increase in costs for the respective Development Project or various Power Facilities, and a failure by the Corporation to comply with its obligations under certain PPAs leading to potential defaults under such PPAs.

-Completion of Wind Development Projects and Solar Development Project
+Completion of Development Projects

-The Corporation may not complete construction and may not obtain or may face delays in obtaining all approvals, licenses and permits required for the construction and operation of the Wind Development Projects or Solar Development Project.
-The Corporation believes that it has the necessary permits based on the stage of each project's development but it does not currently hold all of the approvals, licenses and permits required for the later stages of construction and operation of its Wind Development Projects or Solar Development Project, including environmental approvals and permits necessary to construct and operate certain of the projects.
-Federal and provincial environmental permits to be issued in connection with the Wind Development Projects or Solar Development Project may contain conditions that need to be satisfied prior to construction, during construction and during and after the commercial operation date.
+The Corporation may not complete construction and may not obtain or may face delays in obtaining all approvals, licenses and permits required for the construction and operation of the Development Projects.
+The Corporation believes that it has the necessary permits based on the stage of each project's development but it does not currently hold all of the approvals, licenses and permits required for the later stages of construction and operation of its Development Projects, including environmental approvals and permits necessary to construct and operate certain of the projects.
+Federal and provincial environmental permits to be issued in connection with the Development Projects may contain conditions that need to be satisfied prior to construction, during construction and during and after the commercial operation date.
 It is not possible to forecast all of the conditions that may be imposed by such permits or the cost of any mitigating measures required by such permits.
-The failure to obtain or delays in obtaining all necessary licenses, approvals or permits, including renewals thereof or modifications thereto could result in construction of the Wind Development Projects or Solar Development Project being delayed or not being completed.
+The failure to obtain or delays in obtaining all necessary licenses, approvals or permits, including renewals thereof or modifications thereto could result in construction of the Development Projects being delayed or not being completed.

-Delays and cost over-runs may also occur in completing the construction of the Wind Development Projects or Solar Development Project.
-A number of factors which could cause such delays or cost over-runs include, but are not limited to, permitting delays, changing engineering and design requirements, the performance of contractors, labour disruptions, adverse weather conditions, the availability of financing and global health emergencies such as the the COVID-19 pandemic.
-If the Wind Development Projects or Solar Development Project are not brought into commercial operation within the period stipulated in their respective PPA, the Corporation may be subject to penalty payments or the counterparty may be entitled to terminate the applicable PPA.
-Following the commencement of commercial operation, the Wind Development Projects or Solar Development Project may not operate as planned and design or manufacturing flaws may occur, which could conceivably not be covered by warranty.
-In addition, the Corporation may in some cases be required to advance funds and post-performance bonds during the course of constructing the Wind Development Projects or Solar Development Project and, in the event that the Wind Development Projects or Solar Development Project are not completed or do not operate to the expected specifications, such funds advanced and or performance securities may not be recouped by the Corporation.
+Delays and cost over-runs may also occur in completing the construction of the Development Projects.
+A number of factors which could cause such delays or cost over-runs include, but are not limited to, permitting delays, changing engineering and design requirements, the performance of contractors, labour disruptions, adverse weather conditions, commodity price or other market inflationary factors, the availability of financing and global health emergencies such as the the COVID-19 pandemic.
+If the Development Projects are not brought into commercial operation within the period stipulated in their respective PPA, the Corporation may be subject to penalty payments or the counterparty may be entitled to terminate the applicable PPA.
+Following the commencement of commercial operation, the Development Project may not operate as planned and design or manufacturing flaws may occur, which could conceivably not be covered by warranty.
+In addition, the Corporation may in some cases be required to advance funds and post-performance bonds during the course of constructing the Development Project and, in the event that the Development Project is not completed or does not operate to the expected specifications, such funds advanced and or performance securities may not be recouped by the Corporation.